 YOU CAN'T SCREW IT UP!
 This is a team approach and a gradual process.

-The worst outcome is if no one goes to the school to advocate for and support that student.
+The worse outcome is if no one is going to the school to advocate for and support that student.

-WHY SHOULD FAIR FUTURES STAFF CONDUCT SCHOOL VISITS IF CASE PLANNERS ALREADY DO?
+WHY SHOULD FAIR FUTURES STAFF CONDUCT SCHOOL VISITS IF OTHER AGENCY STAFF ALREADY DO?